carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

-In this episode we will be predicting the **mean** of one variable through its linear association with another variable.
-In a way, this will be our first example of a *model*: under the assumption that the mean of one variable is associated with another variable, we will have the capacity to predict that mean.
+In this episode we will predict the **mean** of one variable using its linear association with another variable.
+In a way, this will be our first example of a *model*: under the assumption that the mean of one variable is associated with another variable, we will be able to predict that mean.

 This episode will bring together the concepts of *mean*, *confidence interval* and *association*, covered in the previous episodes.
 Prediction through linear regression will then be formalised in the [next lesson](https://carpentries-incubator.github.io/simple-linear-regression-public-health).

-We will be referring to the variable for which we are making predictions as the *outcome* variable.
+We will refer to the variable for which we are making predictions as the *outcome* variable.
 The variable used to make predictions will be referred to as the *explanatory* variable.

 ## Mean prediction using a binary explanatory variable
-We will start with using a binary explanatory variable, i.e. a variable which can take on one of two values.
-For example, we may try to predict mean systolic blood pressure (`BPSysAve`) by physical activity (`PhysActive`).
+We will start by using a binary explanatory variable, i.e. a variable which can take one of two values.
+For example, we can try to predict mean systolic blood pressure (`BPSysAve`) using physical activity (`PhysActive`).
-Physical activity is a binary variable in the NHANES data, as it is coded as "Yes" or "No".
+Physical activity is a binary variable in the NHANES data, as it takes one of two values, "Yes" or "No".

 Let's first explore the association between systolic blood pressure and physical activity.
 This can be done using a violin plot, which shows